ianc1/RestAssertions/README.md

 # RestAssertions
-A collection of HTTP response assertions to simplify the testing of REST endpoints.
+A collection of HTTP response assertions to simplify the testing of REST endpoints. `RestAssertions` provides clean and easy to read tests with rich failure messages so you'll never be left wondering why your tests have failed.

 Four `HttpClient` extension methods are provided to test your endpoints:
 * `TestGet(string url, string bearerToken)`